Motor Vehicle Accidents

 - Now is the time to exchange details (names, contact details, addresses, licence and registration numbers, insurance details) with the other drivers involved, take photos of any damage and take the contact details of any witnesses.

-- At this stage, it’s important to call your insurer to let them know what’s happened and they will inform you of the next steps depending on the seriousness of the crash and your level of cover.
+- At this stage, it’s important to call your insurance company to let them know what’s happened and they will inform you of the next steps depending on the seriousness of the crash and your level of cover.

 When should I call the police?